Testimonials

 Congratulations on the tremendous honor of being named President designate for the Genealogical Society of Ireland.
 I expect that the Irish take their genealogy very seriously.

+It is a testament to your diligent scholarship that despite your lack of deep ancestral roots in Ireland that you were elected to that position.
 As for my brother, he was not so lucky in his election narrowly losing his re election campaign for mayor a year ago.
 Though I believe the city of Annapolis now regrets its choice.

 - Kind regards, Nat